 In order to support and facilitate full reintegration and rehabilitation into real life environments, weekend home visits are often provided.
 These visits generally occur after a minimum of 2 months of live-in treatment, and ample notice is provided so that the therapist involved can help both the youth and family prepare for a successful visit.
 Please note that families are responsible for covering all necessary travel expenses that may be incurred as a result of such visits.

 Caregiver involvement is a critically important part of our treatment process.
 Specific services include caregiver support, family counseling and educational groups.
-Such family services are available to caregivers of youth within the residential program, as well as those who qualify for live-in treatment admission but are on the waitlist, as well as those engaged in ACC aftercare.
+Such family services are available to caregivers of youth within the live-in program, as well as those who qualify for live-in treatment admission but are on the waitlist, as well as those engaged in ACC aftercare.

 Potential reasons for family therapy referral include: unhealthy family communication, substantial family conflict, poor boundary awareness/adherence, need for transitional support, parental role modeling enhancement, difficulty coping with high emotional distress, etc. Parents are encouraged to talk to their youth’s Therapist or ACC Counsellor to inquire further about these services.